The Job is Easy,

 Top 10 SMART skills

-Through a series of ten refreshingly honest and candid conversations with everyday professionals in the Asia School of Business and MIT Sloan community, Loredana explores the Top 10 Smart Skills for becoming better people and more effective managers, that include, among others: emotional maturity, validation, followership, cognitive readiness, multiple perspectives, productive inclusion, and more.
+Through a series of ten refreshingly honest and candid conversations with everyday professional and academic leaders, Loredana explores the Top 10 Smart Skills for becoming better people and more effective managers, that include, among others: emotional maturity, validation, followership, cognitive readiness, multiple perspectives, productive inclusion, and more.

 Learn from the dean who broke down in front of his team when facing an unexpected challenge, the professor who changed biases against migrant workers, the soft-spoken Korean MBA student whose secret power is nungchi and more.
 You’ll gain insights from ordinary people who face the same challenges we all face at work – but who have become extraordinarily skilled in practicing the Smart skills and navigating the complexities of working with people.
 And just maybe, armed with these insights, you’ll find not only the job, but also the people, becoming easy!